 Passive Divine Healing

-Two gods passively give HP for kills:
+Two gods passively give HP after killing:

 Active Divine Healing